7 min read

 The bigger risk is that an AI system takes action without the right constraints.

 As AI moves from conversation to execution, trust has to move closer to the action layer.
-It is not enough to improve the prompt.
 The system needs boundaries around what can be done, when, by whom, with what data, and under what conditions.

 AI assistance produces output.